NTmatter/hfsprust/README.md

 # HFSPrust
-Tools for reading (or attempting to read) damaged HFS+ volume images.
+Tools for reading (or attempting to read) HFS+ volumes.

+Examples include basic tools for reading low-level structures and extracting data where possible.

 > **WARNING**: Only operates on raw disk images.
 Does not recover damaged disks, raid arrays, or other damaged sources.